tolitius/cprop/README.md

                      {:datomic {:url "this.will.win"}} ])
 ```

-in this case datomic url will be overwritten with `"this.will.win"`, since this is what the last map has.
+in this case the `datomic url` will be overwritten with `"this.will.win"`, since this is the value the last map has.
 And notice the "sources", they would just return maps as well.

 And of course `:merge` well composes with `:resource` and `:file`: